Farzat07/youtube-subscriber/README.md

 failing ([yt-dlp](https://github.com/yt-dlp/yt-dlp) fetches many details about a video increasing the points of failure and the chance of being blocked by YouTube).
-To top that off, YouTube blocks all calls to video URLs from non-residential IP addresses without login, which meant that the API had to be used in production.
+To top that off, YouTube blocks all calls to video URLs from non-residential IP addresses without login, which meant that the YouTube API had to be used in production.
 4. As [yt-dlp](https://github.com/yt-dlp/yt-dlp) was no longer used, it made no sense to separate the fetching of the feed URLs from the API server.
-The channel URLs were not blocked by YouTube, so only web scraping is used.
+The channel URLs were not blocked by YouTube, so only web scraping was used.

 ## SQL vs NoSQL